-• per-implementation : a FK is created for each implementation so that the datastore can provide referential integrity.
-The other advantage is that since there are FKs then querying can

-- identity : a single column is added and this stores the class name of the implementation stored, as well as the identity of the object.
+- per-implementation : a FK is created for each implementation so that the datastore can provide referential integrity.
+The other advantage is that since there are FKs then querying can be performed.
+The disadvantage is that if there are many implementations then the table can become large with many columns not used - identity : a single column is added and this stores the class name of the implementation stored, as well as the identity of the object.
 The advantage is that if you have large numbers of implementations then this can cope with no schema change.
 The disadvantages are that no querying can be performed, and that there is no referential integrity. - xcalia : a slight variation on "identity" whereby there is a single column yet the contents of that column are consistent with what Xcalia XIC JDO implementation stored there.